arnog/mathlive/USAGE_GUIDE.md

 your choice in your project.
 MathLive has no dependency (not even jQuery!) and you do not needs to install/download anything else.

-The MathLive library is a series of Javascript modules and a few CSS files.
+The MathLive library is a series of Javascript modules, a few stylesheets and some font files.
 The modules can be combined into a single library using a bundler such as **webpack**, or they can be included individually.
 We recommend to use **require.js** to simplify and optimize the loading of the individual modules.

 If you use **require.js**, include the following in your web page, preferably before the `</body>` tag:

 ```
 <script data-main="js/main" src="third-party/require.js"></script>
 ```

-``js/main`` should be a path to your "main" file, without the `.js` extension.
+`js/main` should be a path to your "main" file, without the `.js` extension, while `third-party/require.js` should be the path to your local copy of `require.js`.
+You could use a CDN version as well.

 Inside `main.js`, use the following:
 ```